-

 - N. M. Krylov

-The solution to one of the main problems of mathematical physics, namely the Dirichlet problem for a sphere, is reduced, as is known, to the question of expanding the so-called “arbitrary” function of two angles into a series arranged according to the spherical Laplace functions.
-The possibility of expansion for a function that has two first derivatives has been proven and reasoning similar to that given in our article: “On the theory of trigonometric series”.
-It is possible to establish the possibility of expansion for a function that satisfies Lipchitz’s condition.
+The solution to one of the fundamental problems of mathematical physics, namely the Dirichlet problem for a sphere, is reduced, as is known, to the question of expanding a so-called “arbitrary” function of two angles into a series arranged according to the spherical Laplace's functions.
+The possibility of expansion for a function that has two first derivatives has been proven, and by reasoning similar to that presented in our article: “On the theory of trigonometric series”, it can be established that the expansion is also possible for a function that satisfies the Lipchitz’s condition.

 -